tsainez/merced-gardens/_team/tony-sainez.md

 Hey!
 I'm looking for passionate co-founders to help me realize the dream of a botanical garden in Merced, or nearby.

 I live in Merced, and I work in Atwater.
-It sucks that if I wanted to see a botanical garden, I'd have to drive super far.
+It sucks that if I wanted to see a botanical garden, I'd have to drive pretty far.
 I want to change this.

 Anytime I'm traveling, I take time to visit the local botanical garden.
-Merced, which is growing quickly, is deserving of an equal attraction to a city as Phoenix.
+Merced, which is growing quickly, is deserving of an equal attraction.